-A Vindication of the Rights of Women by Mary Wollstonecraft
+A Vindication of the Rights of Women - Mary Wollstonecraft

-When this book was first published in 1949 it was to outrage and scandal.
+When The Second Sex was first published in 1949 it was to outrage and scandal.
 Never before had the case for female liberty been so forcefully and successfully argued.
 De Beauvoir’s belief that ‘One is not born, but rather becomes, a woman’ switched on light bulbs in the heads of a generation of women and began a fight for greater equality and economic independence.
 These pages contain the key passages of the book that changed perceptions of women forever.

 Every day, women around the world are confronted with a dilemma – how to look.
 In a society embroiled in a cult of female beauty and youthfulness, pressure on women to conform physically is constant and all-pervading.
 In this shortened edition you will find the essence of Wolf’s groundbreaking book.
 It is a radical, gripping and frank exposé of the tyranny of the beauty myth, its oppressive function and the destructive obsession it engenders.
 Naomi Wolf became internationally famous with the publication of The Beauty Myth in 1991, and has gone on to write many subsequent titles, the most recent of which is Vagina: A New Biography.